rohit-chouhan/pysql/README.md

  - Where Not Docs [Added]
 ```

-The module is designed by [Rohit Chouhan](https://www.linkedin.com/in/itsrohitchouhan/), contact us for any bug report, feature or business inquiry.
+The module is designed by [Rohit Chouhan](https://www.linkedin.com/in/itsrohitchouhan/), contact us for any bug reports, feature or business inquiry.